kodav/GSheet2Tab/README.md

 # GSheet2Tab
-Show Google Sheet in site as table
+Show Google Sheet in HTML as table